 B. Special assessments may be made by a two-thirds vote at any meeting, provided that the amount and purpose have been given to the members, in writing, two weeks before the meeting.

 All members are encouraged to attend the dinner and scientific programs.
 The purpose of the program and meeting is to consider problems relevant to the specialty and to the Society, enjoy the intellectual interaction of fellow practitioners, and to have opportunities to hear learned speakers, papers, and scientific discussions.

 Section 10.
 Loss of Membership

 A. Any Fellow who shall be in arrears for dues or assessments for three months may, after sixty days notice, be dropped from membership by a majority vote of the Executive Committee.

 B. The Executive Committee shall be empowered to relieve any Fellow of his or her fiscal and/or attendance obligations for what the Committee deems to be good and sufficient reason.

 Section 1.
 Officers

-The Officers of this Society shall be a President, a Vice-President, a Secretary-Treasurer, who shall jointly constitute the Executive Committee of the Society.
+The Officers of this Society shall be a President, a Vice-President, a Secretary-Treasurer, an Immediate Past-President, who shall jointly constitute the Executive Committee of the Society.
 There shall be an Advisory Council as defined in Article VI.

 Section 2.
 Nomination of Officers